biomedicalinformaticsgroup/cadmus/README.md

 When running, on the top of the live output, you can see when your result was last saved in case of failure.

-1. The start parameter tells the function at which service we were at before failure
+1. The start parameter tells the function at which service we were at before failure.
-2. The idx parameter tells the function what is the last saved processed row
+2. The idx parameter tells the function what is the last saved processed row.

 Finally, in case you want to check if a document became available since the last time you tried.
 The function takes a last optional parameter called full_search. full_search has three predefined values:

-1. The default Value None, the function only looks for the new articles since the last run
+1. The default Value None, the function only looks for the new articles since the last run.
 2. 'light', the function looks for the new articles since the last run and re-tried the row where we did not get any format.
 3. 'heavy', the function looks for the new articles since the last run and re-tried the row where it did not retrieve a tagged version (i.e. html or xml).